 There are several well known fashion chain stores and luxury labels that have a presence on the island, and local designers are plentiful.
 You can also shop for leather goods, jewellery, handmade accessories, and arts and crafts.

 Chora offers the widest retail selection.
-Lose yourself in glamorous Matoyiánni Street, which is packed with boutiques, quaint cafes, restaurants and bars.
+Meander along glamorous Matoyiánni Street, which is packed with boutiques, quaint cafes, restaurants and bars.